-The empirical study of conditional other-regarding preferences based on higher-order beliefs is difficult because such beliefs are not observable and because eliciting them is a tricky task.
+The empirical study of conditional other-regarding preferences based on higherorder beliefs is difficult because such beliefs are not observable and because eliciting them is a tricky task.
 An elegant alternative to belief-based conditional other-regarding preferences is the revealed intentions approach where a player cares about the generosity of the opportunity set chosen by another player compared to other opportunity sets that could have been chosen.
 The present paper has extended the revealed intentions approach by allowing agents to care not only about the possibility of gains generated by other agents' actions but also about the possibility of losses.
 In a two-player two-stage game, we have investigated how the second mover's other-regarding preferences are affected by different characteristics of the opportunity set chosen by the first mover compared to a counterfactual opportunity set the first mover could have chosen.
 By systematically varying the set of opportunity sets the first mover can choose from and investigating the response of the second mover to the actual choice of the first mover and the alternative choice he could have made, we were able to elicit how the second mover reacts to a wide variety of intentions as revealed by the first mover's choice.

 We found that second movers do react to the possibilities of gains and losses generated for them and for the associated first mover.
-Second movers are typically more benevolent when the choice of the first mover creates an opportunity of gain for the second mover.
+Second movers are typically more benevolent when the choice of the first mover creates an opportunity of gains for the second mover.
 This can be interpreted as a manifestation of positive reciprocity from the second mover.
-We have also seen that second movers react to the payoff consequences for the first mover implied by his choice with second movers becoming more benevolent when the first mover chooses an opportunity set that implies either a potential or a sure loss for him.
-These results suggest that future research should investigate further how self-imposed vulnerability and losses of a player affect the intention-based preferences of another player.
+We have also seen that second movers tend to become more benevolent when the first mover chooses an opportunity set that implies either a potential or a sure loss for him.
+We interpret this as evidence in support of the hypothesis that vulnerability-responsiveness is an important motivation for second movers.
+On the other hand, efficiency concerns and an aversion against violating trust seem to be far less important motivations.
+Finally we found that second movers compare the actual choice of the first mover and the alternative choices that would have been available to him to allocations that involve equal material payoffs.